A detailed job description for each position listed here is available for download from this page.

 NEIWPCC is an Equal Opportunity Employer.

-Send cover letter and résumé by May 9, 2014 as indicated at the top of this page.
+Send cover letter and résumé by March 20, 2015 as indicated at the top of this page.
 Please reference position number 15-LCBP-002 in the subject line.

-The New England Interstate Water Pollution Control Commission (NEIWPCC) and the IEC District seek a Summer Intern to assist with water quality monitoring surveys in western Long Island Sound and the upper East River and with other work at the IEC District Staten Island laboratory and Manhattan office.
-Will participate in boat-based surveys and use portable monitoring equipment to collect field measurements and ambient water samples.
-Assist with laboratory analyses of water samples, and preparation of bottles, coolers, equipment, and quality control activities.
+The New England Interstate Water Pollution Control Commission (NEIWPCC) and the IEC District seek a Summer Intern to assist with water quality monitoring surveys in western Long Island Sound and the upper East River, as well as with other work at the IEC District Staten Island laboratory and Manhattan office.
+The intern will participate in boat-based surveys and use portable monitoring equipment to collect field measurements and ambient water samples.
+Duties will include laboratory analyses of water samples, and preparation of bottles, coolers, equipment, and quality control activities.
 The intern will also assist with the development of water quality monitoring database.
-Position will require 24-40 hours per week.
+The position will require 30-37.5 hours per week.
 The anticipated start date is June 15, 2015; and the position will extend for 12 to 14 weeks.
 Interviews will take place in February or early March, 2015.

-The successful candidate will have a minimum 3 years of satisfactory progress towards a Bachelor’s Degree in the environmental sciences, biology, or loosely related field.
-Demonstrated field and laboratory experience a plus, as well as experience with Microsoft Access and Excel, GIS software, and website maintenance.
+The successful candidate will have a minimum 3 years of satisfactory progress towards a Bachelor’s Degree in the environmental sciences, biology, or a related field.
+Demonstrated field and laboratory experience is a plus, as well as experience with Microsoft Access and Excel, GIS software, and website maintenance.

 To apply, send a cover letter and resume by January 16, 2015 as indicated at the top of the page.
 Please reference position number 15-IEC-003 in the e-mail subject line.